-One of the most prominent parts of the pet rabbits look after their ears is their teeth.
-They are also the most important part of their body because they have to chew and cut their food with it.
+One of the most prominent parts of the pet rabbits looking after their ears are their teeth.
+They are also the most important part of their body because they have to chew and cut their food with them.
 However, the problem with the rabbit teeth is also a major part of keeping the rabbits as pets.
 After all their big buck teeth are crucial for them to have an ideal diet so they can have a good and balanced diet.
 Rabbits are known to be having some of the rough food in the wild.

 Their teeth started to develop open roots which also means that they will start to grow and keep growing.
 This is the reason why they need constant chewing.
-This will prevent the rabbit’s teeth overgrown condition which can be painful for rabbits.
-Not only just that, that will also cause some serious health conditions as well.
+This will prevent the rabbit’s teeth from being an overgrown condition which can be painful for rabbits.
+Not only just that, but that will also cause some serious health conditions as well.

 Why Do Rabbit Teeth Keep Growing?